 The location of the cancer can affect which symptoms you experience.

-Experts don’t know exactly what causes DLBCL, but certain risk factors increase your chances of developing it.
+Experts don’t know exactly what causes DLBCL, but certain risk factors can increase your chances of developing it.

 Risk factors include: